-Neurones communicate with each other via brief electrical signals known as action potentials.
+Neurones communicate with each other via electrical signals known as action potentials.
 They are brief changes in the voltage across the membrane due to the flow of certain ions into and out of the neurone.
-In this article, we will discuss how an action potential (AP) is generated and how the conduction of an action potential occurs.
+In this article, we will discuss how an action potential (AP) is generated and how its conduction occurs.

 The Resting Membrane Potential

 The resting membrane potential of cells varies depending on the cell type.
-For neurones, it typically sits between -50 and -75mV.
+For neurones, this typically sits between -50 and -75mV.
 This value depends on the types of ion channels that are open and the concentrations of different ions in the intracellular and extracellular fluids during the resting state.
 In neurones, K+ and organic anions are typically found at a higher concentration within the cell than outside, whereas Na+ and Cl- are typically found in higher concentrations outside the cell.

 This difference in concentrations provides a concentration gradient for ions to flow down when their respective channels are open.
 Hence, K+ ions would be moving out of the cells, while Na+ and Cl- ions would be moving into the cell.
 At the resting state, the cell is mostly permeable to K+, as such this exerts the greatest influence on the resting membrane potential out of the three ions.
 Further information on the resting potential generation can be found here.

-These concentration gradients are maintained by the action of the Na+/K+ ATPase via active transport, which in turn allows the membrane potential to be maintained.
+These concentration gradients are maintained by the action of the Na+/K+ ATPase via active transport, which in turn maintains the membrane potential.

 Generation of Action Potentials

 If a threshold potential is reached, then an action potential is produced.
 Action potentials will only occur if a threshold is reached.
 Additionally, if the threshold is reached, then the response of the same magnitude is always elicited, irrespective of the strength of the stimulus.
-Hence, action potentials are described as “all-or-nothing“.
+Hence, action potentials can be described as “all-or-nothing“.